Skip to content

 Profile

-Emily Howell is a faculty member in literacy for Clemson University's College of Education in the Department of Education and Human Development.
-Emily has taught English and writing at the secondary and collegiate level and currently teaches pre-service teachers and graduate students in education employing both online and face-to-face classroom environments.
-Her research interests include multiliteracies, adolescent literacy, writing instruction, and digital tools.
+Dr. Emily Howell is an Associate Professor in Literacy at Clemson University.
+Emily has taught English and writing at the secondary and collegiate level and currently teaches pre-service teachers and graduate students in education.
+She directs the Upstate Writing Project, a local site of the National Writing Project.
+Her research interests include multiliteracies, adolescent literacy, writing instruction, multilingual learners, and digital tools.
 Emily approaches research through partnerships with teachers using methodologies such as design-based research.
-Her research has been published in journals such as Reading Research Quarterly, Journal of Literacy Research, The Reading Teacher, Journal of Adolescent and Adult Literacy, and Professional Development in Education.
+Her research has been published in journals such as Reading Research Quarterly, Journal of Literacy Research, The Reading Teacher, and Professional Development in Education.
+Emily is currently the Principal Investigator on two large U.S. Department of Education grants developing school district capacity to support multilingual learners.

 Courses Taught